 Do you need help reducing food waste and need some inspiration with leftovers?

-At Get Cooking! we teach how to make the most of fresh ingredients, how to store them as well as make the most of cooked food to avoid food waste.
+At Get Cooking!
+I teach how to make the most of fresh ingredients, store them effectively and make the most of cooked food to avoid food waste.
 I have many years of experience working in cost sector catering establishments and providing value from basic ingredients.

-Get in touch for more information how I can help you with cooking more sustainably in the kitchen.
+Get in touch for more information.
+I can help you cook more sustainably with little effort in the kitchen.
 Take a look at some of the other blogs below: